Landcruiser87/compare_abstracts/README.md

 ## Purpose

 The purpose of this repo is to perform a yearly survey of major machine learning conferences.
 Extract all the metadata, abstracts, and other information from of all the papers and look for topic frequencies that show up.
-Modeling possibilities are

 1. Clustering
 2. Cosine similarity to a particular subject.
 3. Bert embedding into PCA.
 Look at first two components to find the subject topics that are most in variation.

+## TUI

+This repo also comes with a TUI (Terminal User Interface) that allows you to explore the scraped JSON objects with

 ## Requirements
-- Python >= 3.8
+- Python >= 3.11

 ## Main Libraries used
 - numpy
 - pandas
 - rich
+- textual
 - requests
 - matplotlib